12626538/DL02/BLOGPOST.md

 <!-- An analysis of the paper and its key components.
 Think about it as nicely formatted review as you would see on OpenReview.net -->

-Machine learning is increasingly being applied to the analysis of molecules for tasks such as protein design, model quality assessment, and ablation studies.
+Machine learning is increasingly applied to molecular analysis for tasks such as protein design, model quality assessment, and ablation studies.
 These techniques can help us better understand the structure and function of proteins, which is useful for many medical application, such as drug discovery.
 Convolutional Neural Networks (CNNs) and Graph Neural Networks (GNNs) are two types of machine learning models that are  particularly well-suited for analyzing molecular data.
 CNNs can operate directly on the geometry of a structure and GNNs are expressive in terms of relational reasoning.

 However, proteins are complex biomolecules with a unique three-dimensional structure that is critical to their function and modeling the interactions between non-adjacent amino acids can be challenging.
 Both CNNs and GNNs can be translation invariant and equivariant, but these properties cannot be guaranteed for rotations in typical implementations.
 Formally, we can define invariance and equivariance as follows: